 Judges will include professional computer scientists attending the conference activities.
 Students’ research will be evaluated on the quality and significance of the work, and the quality and clarity of both an oral and visual presentation.

 At the SIGCSE Technical Symposium, the first round of the competition evaluates the research during a poster presentation.
-Those students who are selected by the judges to advance to the second round will continue in the competition by giving a formal, short, conference presentation of their research (10 minute presentation with 5 minutes for Q&A).
+Those students who are selected by the judges to advance to the second round will continue in the competition by giving a formal, short, conference presentation of their research (10 minute presentation).
 The top three winners in the undergraduate and graduate categories as determined by the judges’ evaluation of the conference presentations will receive the prizes of $500, $300, and $200, respectively.

 Additional competition details, including information about past winners, can be found on the ACM Student Research Competition website.

 Accepted Student Research Competition abstracts (max 250 words) will be distributed in the SIGCSE Technical Symposium on Computer Science Education proceedings.
 They will be placed in the ACM Digital Library, where they will remain accessible to thousands of researchers and practitioners worldwide.

 The first-place winners from each category (graduate and undergraduate) will advance to the ACM Grand Finals of the Student Research Competition where the winners of several ACM conferences compete for more prizes and recognition.